xpdavid/CS2103R-Report/index.md

 - util and browsertest cannot access GaeSimulation
 - action test cases should only interact with back-end through BackDoor API (The rule should be there, but there are too many violations)

-The rule in macker `xml` format can be found [here](https://github.com/xpdavid/teammates/blob/additional-macker/static-analysis/teammates-macker.xml).
+The rule in `Macker` `xml` format can be found [here](https://github.com/xpdavid/teammates/blob/additional-macker/static-analysis/teammates-macker.xml).

 #### Bug Prevention

 ##### Findbugs Enforcement

 Findbugs is a powerful static analysis tool as it can examine binary code rather than source code of Java.
-Therefore, it can find more "bugs" than pmd and checkstyle.
+Therefore, it can find more "bugs" than `PMD` and `CheckStyle`.

-Findbugs doesn't support printing violations in console.
+Findbugs doesn't support printing violations in console and this is why it has been excluded from TEAMMATES.
 There are only two options for error reporting: `html` and `xml`.
-[Here](http://htmlpreview.github.io/?https://github.com/xpdavid/CS2103R-Report/blob/master/bugPrevention/findbugs/main.html) is the `html` report of findbugs of TEAMMATES production code.
+[The `html` report of `FindBugs`](http://htmlpreview.github.io/?https://github.com/xpdavid/CS2103R-Report/blob/master/bugPrevention/findbugs/main.html) has 151 violations and some of them are valid.

 This is what it looks like when run `./gradlew findbugsMain`